History of public transport ticketing in New South Wales: MyZone

-The ticketing system was expanded and rebranded with new ticket stock and new fare products.
-Introduced in April 2010, MyZone somewhat standardised fare product names and ticket designs across trains, buses and ferries; and brought privately operated buses into the same fare structure as those operated by the State Transit Authority.
+In April 2010, the ticketing system was expanded and rebranded to MyZone.
+The system launched new fare products and standardised fare product names and ticket designs across trains, buses and ferries; and brought privately operated buses into the same fare structure as those operated by the State Transit Authority.
 Limited integration with the then privately owned light rail system was added in 2011.
 For many passengers, particularly those travelling longer distances, the reduction in the number of fare bands meant substantial price cuts for public transport.
-However, critics noted that MyZone represented little more than a redesign of tickets for the existing TravelPass fare collection system, and pointed to the Labor government's failure to implement Tcard, a smart card system abandoned following trials in 2007.

-Like the previous ticketing range, MyZone used the existing magnetic-stripe automated fare collection system on trains, government buses and ferries.
+However, critics noted that MyZone represented little more than a redesign of tickets, and pointed to the Labor government's failure to implement Tcard, a smart card system abandoned following trials in 2007.
+Like the previous ticketing range, MyZone used the existing magnetic automated fare collection system on trains, government buses and ferries.
 Private bus services and the light rail required manual checking or validation of the ticket by the driver or conductor.